 The main difference between the two is that Swedish massage is used predominantly for relaxing purposes & has a calming effect on the body.
 The therapist uses light massage techniques mainly on the outer (or superficial) muscles to make the client feel completely relaxed.
 More often than not a client will fall asleep during a Swedish massage.

-Sports massage is completely the opposite and is used to get into the really deep muscles of the body and at the time of the therapy it can feel quite uncomfortable as muscles are literally picked up from the bones, manipulated & flushed of toxins & debris (eg lactic acid).
-Bruising can occur for one or two days after the therapy as well as small amounts of bleeding in the muscle fibres.
-This is perfectly normal.
+Sports massage is completely the opposite and is used to get into the really deep muscles of the body and at the time of the therapy your muscles are manipulated & flushed of toxins & debris (eg lactic acid).
 The body will feel huge benefits within a short space of time and after a day or two a huge improvement should be felt.

 Who uses Sports Massage Therapy or Deep Tissue Massage?